litmuschaos/litmus-docs/website/docs/user-guides/create-user.md

 sidebar_label: Create User
 ---

+---

 This feature enables the admin to create a new user by assigning a unique username and password for the user.
 In addition to this, the admin can also provide the name and email address of the new user which is optional.

-## Steps

-### 1. Create a new user
+## 1. Create a new user

 Click the `Create new user` button as observed below:

 <img src={require('../assets/user-guides/user-management/create-user/step-1.png').default} width="1000" height="500" />

-### 2. Add the details of the new user
+## 2. Add the details of the new user

 Add all the details of the user to be created and hit the `Create` button.

 <img src={require('../assets/user-guides/user-management/create-user/step-2.png').default} width="1000" height="500" />

-### 3. Confirmation of creation
+## 3. Confirmation of creation

 The user is created and you will receive a confirmation modal.